matkonnerth/query4Opc/Implementation.md

 ## TODOs:

-At the moment it is hard to track down how the query is executed, good debugging output is necessary;
+At the moment it is hard to track down how the query is executed, good debugging output is necessary.

+QueryService

+Result Query(NodeId startNode, queryString)

+Results:
+Specify json result
+hierachical result (result with paths from some start node, maybe objects folder)

+tests, tests, tests

+move sdk dependent code to abstraction layer?